Mehrdad32/Android_Application_Example/README.md

 }
 ```

-## 5- Dont forger to put attribute in AndroidManifest.xml:
+## 5- Dont forget to put attribute in AndroidManifest.xml:

 ```xml
 ...